 Population measures provide insight on the changing size and face of communities.
 The racial and ethnic composition of a community can offer insight into its levels of diversity, which can bring with it challenges and opportunities.

-Massachusetts experienced similar changes, but compared to Essex, it had smaller increases in its Hispanic and African American populations (78% and 48%, respectively) and a larger increase in its Asian population (79%).
+Massachusetts experienced similar changes, but compared to Essex, it had smaller increases in its Hispanic and African American populations (102% and 49%, respectively) and a larger increase in its Asian population (102%).
 Racial and ethnic minority populations also increased at the national level, but at a slower pace than either Essex or Massachusetts.
-Unlike the County or state, U.S. also experienced an 11% increase in the white population during this period.
+Unlike the County or state, the U.S. also experienced an 6% increase in the white population during this period.

-No comparison county had an increase in Hispanic population as large as Essex between 2000 and 2013-17.
-Only Middlesex, MA was close, with an 82% increase, followed by Westchester, NY (62%) and Lake, IL (60%).
-While Middlesex had growth in its African American population (70%) that was fairly similar to Essex, increases were substantially smaller in Westchester (11%) and Lake (10%).
-Compared to Essex, there were larger increases in Asian population in both Lake (99%) and Middlesex (93%), while there was less growth for this group in Westchester (38%).
-Only Lake had a slight increase in white population (7%), while the other comparison counties had slight decreases.
+No comparison county had an increase in Hispanic population as large as Essex between 2000 and 2017-21.
+Only Middlesex, MA was close, with an 102% increase, followed by Westchester, NY (75%) and Lake, IL (72%).
+Middlesex's growth in its African American population (69%) was closest to Essex, and increases were substantially smaller in Westchester (11%) and Lake (7%).
+Compared to Essex, there were larger increases in the Asian population in both Lake (134%) and Middlesex (125%), and less growth for this group in Westchester (47%).
+All counties saw decreases in white population (3% to 9%).

 Rate is percentage change from 2000.
 The multiyear figures are from the Census Bureau's American Community Survey.
 The bureau combined 5 years of responses to the survey to provide estimates for smaller geographic areas and increase the precision of its estimates.
 However, because the information came from a survey, the samples responding to the survey were not always large enough to produce reliable results, especially in small geographic areas.
 CGR has noted on data tables the estimates with relatively large margins of error.
 Estimates with three asterisks have the largest margins, plus or minus 50% or more of the estimate.
 Two asterisks mean plus or minus 35%-50%, and one asterisk means plus or minus 20%-35%.
 For all estimates, the confidence level is 90%, meaning there is 90% probability the true value (if the whole population were surveyed) would be within the margin of error (or confidence interval).
 The survey provides data on characteristics of the population that used to be collected only during the decennial census.